-- A. Rights of the Respondent - The right to receive notification of the section(s) of the Student Code allegedly violated and the date, time, and place of any hearing on the alleged violation. - The right to challenge the objectivity or fairness of any person(s) serving on a Conduct Board or as a Hearing Officer.
-The decision to uphold any challenge made rests with the Dean of Student Affairs, or designee. - The right in all disciplinary proceedings to have the presence of an Advisor.
+- 1. The right to receive notification of the section(s) of the Student Code allegedly violated, which includes the date, time, and place of any hearing on the alleged violation. - 2.
+The right to challenge the objectivity or fairness of any person(s) serving on a Conduct Board or as a Hearing Officer.
+The decision to uphold any challenge made rests with the Dean of Student Affairs, or designee. - 3.
+The right in all disciplinary proceedings to have the presence of an Advisor.
 The Advisor may consult with the student, but may not address the Hearing Officer or Conduct Board or participate directly in the hearing.
 This Advisor may be an attorney at the student's expense. - 4.
-Upon request, the right to review a copy of each document pertinent to the alleged violation. - Upon request, the right to notification of the name of each person expected to testify at any hearing. - The right to introduce documents, to call witnesses, and present other evidence.
-The right to call witnesses is accompanied by the obligation to provide the name of each witness, in writing, two class days in advance of a hearing to the Hearing Officer, Dean of Student Affairs, or a designee. - The right to be present at Administrative Hearings regarding the alleged violation and to make or refrain from making statements.
+Upon request, the right to review a copy of each document pertinent to the alleged violation. - 5.
+Upon request, the right to notification of the name of each person expected to testify at any hearing. - 6.
+The right to introduce documents, to call witnesses, and present other evidence.
+The right to call witnesses is accompanied by the obligation to provide the name of each witness, in writing, two class days in advance of a hearing to the Hearing Officer, Dean of Student Affairs, or a designee. - 7.
+The right to be present at Administrative Hearings regarding the alleged violation and to make or refrain from making statements.
+(This right is not applicable to appeal hearings with the Dean of Student Affairs, or a designee, unless requested to appear.) - 8.
+The right to ask questions of any person participating in or providing information at a hearing.
+All questions asked by the Reporting Party are to be directed toward the Chair of the Conduct Board.
+In certain circumstances, questioning may be done outside the physical presence of those participating in the hearing.